 Woman doing a pilates class

-Our asks for the next government
+Our asks for Government

-That means we will soon have a new government with a new opportunity to deliver positive change for women and girls and recognise the value of sport to their lives.
+A new government with a new opportunity to deliver positive change for women and girls and recognise the value of sport to their lives.

-Here’s how we think the new government can create the conditions to make sure all women and girls have the opportunity to discover the joy, fulfilment and lifelong benefits of sport.
+Here’s how we think the government can create the conditions to make sure all women and girls have the opportunity to discover the joy, fulfilment and lifelong benefits of sport.

 Make sport fair for women and girls by…